adiyoss/DeepVOT/README.md

 ## Content
 The repository contains code for VOT and prevoicing measurement, feature extraction and visualization tools.
- * `back\_end folder`: contains the training algorithms, it can be used for training the model on new datasets or using different features.
+ - `back_end folder`: contains the training algorithms, it can be used for training the model on new datasets or using different features.
- - front\_end folder: contains the features extraction algorithm, it can be used for configuring different parameters for the feature extraction or just for visualization.
+ - `front_end folder`: contains the features extraction algorithm, it can be used for configuring different parameters for the feature extraction or just for visualization.
- - post\_process folder: contains the post processing algorithms for extracting the measurements from the network probability distribution
+ - `post_process folder`: contains the post processing algorithms for extracting the measurements from the network probability distribution
- - visualization folder: contains features visualization tools.
+ - `visualization folder`: contains features visualization tools.
- - run_all folder: contains the scripts and models to run the code end-to-end.
+ - `run_all folder`: contains the scripts and models to run the code end-to-end.

 ## Installation
 The code runs on MacOSX and Linux only.